CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 - Task 1: Prepare your development environment.
 - Task 2: Create an Azure Cosmos DB SQL API account.
 - Task 3: View the Microsoft.Azure.Cosmos library on NuGet.
-- Task 4: Import the Microsoft.Azure.Cosmos library into a .NET project.
+- Task 4: Import the Microsoft.Azure.The Cosmos library into a .NET project.
 - Task 5: Use the Microsoft.Azure.Cosmos library.
 - Task 6: Test the script.